sleddev/tg-stickers/README.md

 After first launch, click the add button to add your first sticker pack.

-To add a local sticker pack, enter a title (will be displayed on the main page), a name (the last segment of the sticker pack link, for example: `hiostickerpack` for `https://t.me/addstickers/hiostickerpack`), locate the sticker pack folder (make sure it only contains images), and choose a cover photo.
+To add a local sticker pack, enter a title (will be displayed on the main page), a name (the last segment of the sticker pack link, for example: `hiostickerpack` for `https://t.me/addstickers/hiostickerpack`), locate the sticker pack folder, and choose a cover photo.

-To download a sticker pack from Telegram, enter the link or name of the pack, and your Telegram bot token.
+To download a sticker pack from Telegram, enter the link or name of the pack and your Telegram bot token.

 Getting a bot token:
 1) Find [@BotFather](https://t.me/BotFather) on Telegram